rasbot/tic-tac-toe/README.md

 -------------
 ```
 The players cannot place a letter on a non-empty space, and if the game is tied, the game will start over.

+Next steps:

+* Hard code an AI to play against the player

+* Use reinforcement learning to train an AI to learn from the player.